 We have asked the question, ‘Do you need faith to be healed?’

 What we have seen is that some are healed without faith, however this required God initiating the healing.

-God does send people to some sick people, and initiate the healing in their lives.
+God does send ministers to some sick people, and initiate the healing in their lives.
 This occurs through what we call the Gifts of Healings or other manifestations of the Holy Spirit.
 These are for God to initiate.

-However healing does not come to everyone this way, and many who try to rely on this method end up not getting healed.
+However, healing does not come to everyone this way and many who try to rely on this method end up not getting healed.
 This is because God expects us to walk in faith.